-San Gregorio Beach is the country's oldest nude beach (since 1967).
+San Gregorio Beach in California is the country's oldest nude beach (since 1967).
 It's a large, popular beach with sand, caves, and more.
 It's open every day, but hours are longer on weekends.

 Don't confuse this privately-owned operation with the state beach which is right next door.
 Stay in the nude section north of the "Hazardous Surf" sign, or the rangers for the adjacent state park may cite you.
 Some visitors complain about people "getting intimate" in the driftwood structures near the beach.
 If you see a T-shirt hanging on a pole, it means the site is "occupied."

 - Two miles of soft sand, caves, cliffs, and driftwood